The Bankrate promise

 5. Employer-provided accident and health plans

 Certain accident and health plans offered by your employer are also considered non-taxable income.
 Contributions to an Archer MSA or long-term care plan are not taxable.
 Employer contributions to a health spending account like an FSA, HRA or HSA are non-taxable income.
 Qualified reimbursements from these accounts are also tax-free.
+The growth in an HSA is tax-free income as well.
+You can invest the funds in an HSA once it reaches a certain balance (typically around $2,000), and the growth in these accounts is completely tax-free at the federal level.
+Most state revenue departments conform to this as well.

 6. Employer-provided group term life insurance